 - a.
-Complete the UC transfer admission eligibility course requirements ("The 7-Course Pattern") - Two transferable courses in English composition (UC-E); - One transferable course in mathematical concepts and quantitative reasoning (UC-M); - Four transferable college courses chosen from at least two of the following subject areas: arts and humanities (UC-H), social and behavioral sciences (UC-B), physical and biological sciences (UC-S). - Check assist.org for courses that meet the UC transfer admission eligibility course requirements. - b.
-Complete 60 semester or 90 quarter units of transferable work with a minimum 2.4 grade-point average (minimum 2.8 G.P.A. for out of state or international students).
+Complete the UC transfer admission eligibility course requirements ("The 7-Course Pattern") - Two transferable courses in English composition (UC-E); - · One transferable course in mathematical concepts and quantitative reasoning (UC-M); - Four transferable college courses chosen from at least two of the following subject areas: arts and humanities (UC-H), social and behavioral sciences (UC-B), physical and biological sciences (UC-S). - · Check assist.org for courses that meet the UC transfer admission eligibility course requirements. - b.
+Complete 60 semester or 90 quarter units of transferable G.P.A. for out of state or international students).

-All courses must be completed with a grade of "C" or better.
-Credit is allowed for having completed exams administered by the College Board such as Advanced Placement and International Baccalaureate.
+Credit is allowed for having completed exams administered education and breadth corsework equirements at LACCO to by the College Board such as Advanced Placement and transfer.
+Those agreements are found of the Articulation International Baccalaureate.